aws-samples/aws-robomaker-jetbot-ros/README.md

-# AWS-Enabled Waveshare Jetbot with NVidia Jetson Nano
+# AWS Sample Applications for the NVidia JetBot

 A collection of ROS sample applications for the NVidia JetBot to run in AWS RoboMaker.
 This repository includes the following sample applications: